syncfusion-content/windowsforms-docs/WindowsForms/Grid/Coded-UI-Automation.md

 ![](Coded-UI-Automation_images/Coded-UI-Automation_img19.jpeg)

-## External Plugins
+## External plugin
-The GridControl also provides Coded UI support via external plugins.
+The GridControl also provides Coded UI support via external plugin.
 In this technique, the grid will be detected as `SyncControl` technology instead of detecting as `MSAA` object.
 The properties will be displayed based on the inner control of the asserted cell or grid.

 ### System Requirements
 The following IDEs and .Net frameworks are supported for automating the GridControl.